XxSYDxX/TicTacToe/README.md

 You can play TicTacToe with the engine running `UI.py` with python3.
 The file `engine.py` is designed so you can make your own UI.

+The goal of the engine is to be unbeatable.
+So, far it hasn't been defeated.
+Let me know if you can beat it!

 # Troubleshooting UI issues
 * Make sure to run UI.py in a sophisticated terminal.
 The default windows command prompt cannot print the text markups.
 So, it will end up looking like this: